kizto86/random-quote-generator/README.md

 # Description

-A Random Quote Generator application that displays a randomly selected quote every 30 seconds or each time the user clicks the button.
-The program was written in
+The Random Quote Generator app displays randomly selected quote every 30 seconds or each time the user clicks the show another quote button.

-## Technology
+## Technology Used

 JavaScript.